Foundations of LE Audio: Broadcast Isochronous Streams

 Compared to wired transmissions, wireless transmissions are inherently less reliable.
 This is especially true in wireless broadcast topologies, where data is transmitted in one direction only, without any acknowledgment of receipt.

 During each BIS event, the Isochronous Broadcaster may transmit the same BIS Data PDU multiple times across different subevents.
 This redundancy increases the likelihood that a Synchronized Receiver, missing a packet in one subevent, will successfully receive it in subsequent subevents.
-Also, in the case where pre-transmission is used, the receiver has additional chances to receive the packet in subevents earlier than its transmission time, as explained below.

 • BN parameter: It specifies the number of original BIS Data PDUs that can be scheduled for transmission and retransmission.
-These Data PDUs are grouped and called a ‘burst’.
+These BIS Data PDUs are grouped and called a ‘burst’.
 The BN value can range from 0 to 7.
 A BN of 2, for example, means each burst has two unique BIS Data PDUs, and thus the BIS event uses two subevents for each transmission, and two subevents for each retransmission, if present.

 • NSE parameter: It indicates the total number of subevents within a single BIS event.
 For example, an NSE value of 4 means there are four separate opportunities for transmitting a BIS Data PDU in that event.

-Fig. 4.
-Allocation of payloads in BIS events with NSE=4, BN=2, and GC=2
+Figure 5.
+Allocation of payloads in BIS events with NSE=4, BN=2, and GC=2.

-A GC value greater than one means that the BIS event includes redundant transmissions.
-The first group, labeled g0, is responsible for transmitting the first instance of new BIS Data PDUs.
+The first group, labeled g0, is responsible for transmitting the first instance of a burst of BIS Data PDUs.
 The subsequent groups focus on either retransmitting the burst initially sent in g0 or pre-transmitting the burst that will be included in the first group of a future BIS event.

-PreTransmissions: Retransmissions Across Multiple BIS Events
+Pre-transmissions: Retransmissions Across Multiple BIS events

 To decide which groups do what, the group count parameter is used along with two other parameters: